evrythng/digital-link.js/README.md

   "success": false
 }
 ```
-> Warning : if your domain contains a custom path (for example : `https://example.com/custom/path/01/12345678`),
+> Warning : if your domain contains a custom path (for example : `https://example.com/custom/path/01/00860080001300`),
-> It will be remove (`https://example.com/01/12345678`) in the validation trace.
+> It will be removed (`https://example.com/01/00860080001300`) in the validation trace.
 That's because the
-> Digital Link Grammar file doesn't support the custom path.
+> Digital Link Grammar file doesn't support the custom paths.

 ### Compression